dev4press/gd-security-headers/readme.txt

 For CSP, the plugin allows you to set rules for all currently supported directives, additional settings including setting the policy in Report or Live mode.
 The plugin also includes special extensions that can automatically fill CSP rules for popular Google services you might be using on your website (Fonts, Maps, Adsense, Analytics and more) and other populare services (Gravatar, Vimeo and more).

-And, for Feature Policy, the plugin allows you to set rules for all currently supported features.
+And, for Feature Policy (or Permissions Policy), the plugin allows you to set rules for all currently supported rules (over 25 rules, supported by different browsers).

+= FLoC =
+Permissions Policy rules list includes 'interest-cohort' rule that can be used to disable Google's new tracking method called 'Federated Learning of Cohorts' or 'FLoC'.

+= Methods for adding headers =
 The plugin can add all the generated headers into HTACCESS file (for Apache web servers), and they will be applied to all files, not just WordPress generated content.
 If your website is not using Apache (or .HTACCESS), all rules are generated with each page request and will work with any server type.

 And, if you don't use Apache web server, plugin has a panel where it displays generated headers for most popular servers: Apache, Nginx and IIS, and you can copy generated headers to add to server configuration files.

+= About the plugin =
 * More information about [GD Security Headers](https://plugins.dev4press.com/gd-security-headers/)
 * Support and Knowledge Base for [GD Security Headers](https://support.dev4press.com/kb/product/gd-security-headers/)

 == Installation ==
 = General Requirements =
-* PHP: 5.6 or newer
+* PHP: 7.0 or newer

 = PHP Notice =
-* Plugin doesn't work with PHP 5.5 or older versions.
+* Plugin doesn't work with PHP 5.6 or older versions.

 = WordPress Requirements =
-* WordPress: 4.9 or newer
+* WordPress: 5.0 or newer

 = WordPress Notice =
-* Plugin doesn't work with WordPress 4.6 or older versions.
+* Plugin doesn't work with WordPress 4.9 or older versions.

 = Basic Installation =
 * Plugin folder in the WordPress plugins folder must be `gd-security-headers`.